 Don't go to Tamarindo for Spring Break (or Semana Santa!)

-We would add to this particular don’t, Don’t go to ANY beach town during Semana Santa (Holly week).
+We would add to this particular don’t, Don’t go to ANY beach town during Semana Santa (Holy week).
 Spring break might be a big deal and you might feel that Tamarindo is a bit too busy for you unless you like to party, but Semana Santa will knock your socks off in a bad way!
 Every major beach town is jammed packed with people, sometimes people are camping on the beach because all the hotels are full or the rates are ridiculously high during that week!
 If you are in Costa Rica during the Holy week, go up in the mountains or in the valley, you will be glad you did!

 Don't use Apple maps or Google maps